maniacs-oss/snackis/snabel.md

 ```

 ### Functions
-Each function name represents a set of implementations, and each implementation may declare its parameter- and result types.
-Implementations are matched in reverse declared order when resolving function calls, to allow overriding existing functionality at any point.
+Each function name represents a set of implementations that are matched in reverse declared order when resolving function calls.
 Prefixing the name of a function with ```&``` pushes it on the stack for later use.
-Functions require termination using ```;``` to separate them from surrounding code.
+Definitions require termination using ```;``` to separate them from surrounding code.

 ```
 > func: foo {35 +}; 7 foo